Unipotent morphisms: Vector bundles, global quotients, and the resolution property

-Surprisingly, Totaro and Gross (see \cite[Thm.
-1.1]{MR2108211} and \cite[Thm.
-1.1, Thm.
-6.10]{2013arXiv1306.5418G}) were able to relate quotient stacks and the resolution property.
+Surprisingly, Totaro and Gross (see \cite[Thm.\ 1.1]{MR2108211} and \cite[Thm.\ 1.1, Thm.\ 6.10]{2013arXiv1306.5418G}) were able to relate quotient stacks and the resolution property.
 We have the following refinement, whose proof is the same as Gross', but we just keep track of the generating set. \begin{Theorem} Let $f \colon X \to S$ be a morphism of quasi-compact and quasi-separated algebraic stacks.
 Assume that $f$ has affine stabilizers. \begin{enumerate} \item Let $\Vect$ be a set of vector bundles on $X$ that is closed under direct sums.
-If $\Vect$ is $f$-generating, then there is a vector bundle $V\in \Vect$ of rank $n$ on $X$ whose frame bundle is quasi-affine over $S$. \item Let $V$ be a vector bundle on $X$.
-Then $X$ has frame bundle quasi-affine over $S$ if and only if $V$ is an $f$-tensor generator. \end{enumerate} In particular, a quasi-compact and quasi-separated algebraic stack with affine stabilizers has the resolution property if and only if it can be written in the form $[U/\GL_n]$, where $U$ is a quasi-affine scheme. \end{Theorem} \begin{proof} Claim \eqref{thm:totgross:frame} is \cite[Thm.\ 6.4]{2013arXiv1306.5418G}.
+If $\Vect$ is universally $f$-generating, then there is a vector bundle $V\in \Vect$ of rank $n$ on $X$ whose frame bundle is quasi-affine over $S$. \item Let $V$ be a vector bundle on $X$.
+Then $V$ has frame bundle quasi-affine over $S$ if and only if $V$ is an $f$-tensor generator. \end{enumerate} In particular, a quasi-compact and quasi-separated algebraic stack with affine stabilizers at closed points has the resolution property if and only if it can be written in the form $[U/\GL_n]$, where $U$ is a quasi-affine scheme. \end{Theorem} \begin{proof} Claim \eqref{thm:totgross:frame} is \cite[Thm.\ 6.4]{2013arXiv1306.5418G}.
 For \eqref{thm:totgross:gens}: consider the natural inverse system of $X$-stacks formed by

 where $J \subset \Vect$ is a finite subset.
 Since each frame bundle is affine over $X$, the transition maps in the inverse system are affine.
 Hence, the inverse limit is an algebraic stack $p\colon F \to X$, which is affine over $X$ \cite[Thm.\ C(i)]{rydh-2009}.
 Since $\Vect$ is generating for $f$ and every vector bundle in $\Vect$ becomes trivial when restricted to $F$, it follows that $\Orb_F$ is a tensor generator for the morphism $f \circ p \colon F \to X \to S$.
 Thus, the morphism $f\circ p$ is quasi-affine \cite[Prop.\ 4.1]{2013arXiv1306.5418G}.
 By absolute approximation \cite[Thm.\ C(i)]{rydh-2009}, there is a finite subset $J \subset \Vect$ such that $F_J \to S$ is quasi-affine.
-By \cite[Lem.\ 1.1]{rydh2009remarks}, the frame bundle of $V=\bigoplus_{W \in J} W \in \Vect$ is quasi-affine. \end{proof}
+By \cite[Lem.\ 1.1]{rydh2009remarks}, the frame bundle of $V=\bigoplus_{W \in J} W \in \Vect$ is quasi-affine.
+For the final claim, it suffices to show that an algebraic stack with the resolution property and affine stabilizers at closed points, has affine stabilizers everywhere.
+This is just \cite[Lem.~5.15]{2013arXiv1306.5418G}. \end{proof}